 “I find it so hard to work,” said Jane, a marketing account manager.
-Due to the Covid-19 lockdown, she is working from home for the first time.
+Since the Covid-19 lockdown began, she has been working from home.
 “My brain tells me this is home and not the office, and so I act accordingly, finding so many reasons not to work.
 I also miss my colleagues and my brain is fogged by worries about the future.”

-Does this sound familiar?
-In our “new normal”, with many of us working remotely in self-isolation amidst a world health crisis, it can be difficult to get motivated.
+*Does this sound familiar?
+With many of us working from home for months already amidst a world health crisis, and the end not yet in sight, it can be difficult to get motivated.

 Motivation comes from both inside and outside of us.
 Extrinsic, or external, motivation is when we are compelled to do something for a reward—such as for praise, money or social recognition—or for fear of punishment.
 Intrinsic, or internal, motivation is when we are compelled by things that are personally gratifying, such as learning, satisfying a curiosity, taking an interest, problem-solving or success.

 Why does motivation dip when working from home?